andreasnicolaou/web-notifier/README.md

 - **title**: The title of the notification.
 - **options**: Notification options (optional).
 - **callbacks**: Callbacks for notification events (optional).
-  -Returns an Observable that emits the notification instance if successful.
+- Returns an Observable that emits the notification instance if successful.

 ```sh
 .dismissAll(): void